oceanasterism/faithalday/README.md

 <div align="center"> been living under a rock, inactive in most of my social medias but discord so idk what's happening online

   .
-<div align="center"> always online here in pony town i rarely get off but i am usually offtab though, i only check when im about to disconnect
+<div align="center"> always online here in pony town i rarely get off but i am usually offtab though, i only check when im about to disconnect, i only yap when i have a friend to yap with or a moot/stranger (soon to be friend)
 <div align="center"> Playtime 179d 23h 59m as of 10/29/24 5:31pm GMT+8
 <div align="center"> afk most of the times, please do w2i if you want to grab my attention or you want to interact!